timmcginley/41936/Assignments/B.md

 * STR: A structural detail dealing with some important connection
 * MEP: Schematics of ventilation, heating, cooling, hot and cold water, wastewater, and sprinkler if not possible to show in main section.
 * FIRE: What part of your building is performance based?
 What will follow the prescriptive codes?

-#### PM / ICT
-* Coordinated schedule of activities for the entire team in the 13-week period
+* PM / ICT: Coordinated schedule of activities for the entire team in the 13-week period
 <hr>